mehulagg/gitlab/doc/development/documentation/styleguide.md

 #### UI text

-When referring to specific user interface text, such as a button label or menu item, use the same capitalization that's displayed in the user interface.
+When referring to specific user interface text, like a button label or menu item, use the same capitalization that's displayed in the user interface.
 Standards for this content are listed in the [Pajamas Design System Content section](https://design.gitlab.com/content/punctuation/) and typically match what's called for in this Documentation Style Guide.